The 6 Stages of the Employee Life Cycle: Everything HR Needs to Know

 They often include features such as goal setting, real-time feedback, competency assessments, and performance dashboards.
 However, some performance management systems may lack integration with other HR processes, resulting in disjointed data and manual data entry.

 Employee engagement platforms: Employee engagement platforms are tools designed to measure and improve employee engagement throughout the employee life cycle.
-These platforms offer surveys, pulse checks, feedback mechanisms, and communication tools to gauge employee sentiment, gather feedback, and create a culture of continuous improvement.
+These platforms offer employee satisfaction surveys, pulse checks, feedback mechanisms, and communication tools to gauge employee sentiment, gather feedback, and create a culture of continuous improvement.

 They also provide insight into employee satisfaction, identify areas of improvement, and facilitate two-way communication between employees and management.